Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 \noqed\end{proof}

-\sssbegin[(A Lie superalgebra structure on $\fg^*$)]{Proposition}[A Lie superalgebra structure on $\fg^*$] Let $\fg$ be a~Lie superalgeba in characteristic $2$.
+\begin{mProposition}[A Lie superalgebra structure on $\fg^*$] Let $\fg$ be a~Lie superalgebra in characteristic $2$.
 Let $F(\fg)$ admit a~triangular Lie bi-algebra structure such that the co-multiplication on $F(\fg)$ is the $1$-coboundary of $r$ \textup{(}where $r$ is an even symmetric $r$-matrix\textup{)}.
 Then, there exists a~Lie superalgebra structure on the dual space $\fg^*$, where the squaring is given by \eqref{squgstar2}, if and only if the following condition is satisfied \textup{(}for all $x\in \fg$, for all $h\in \fg^*$ and for all $f\in \fg^*_\od$\textup{)}: